thytanium/react-tailwind-components/README.md

 # ⚛️ react-tailwindcss-components
-TailwindCSS components built for React
+Common UI Components for React made with TailwindCSS